RegularFriend/Grassdancer_StyleGuide/README.markdown

 ### Accessing a Service

 To access a service in a script you first must make a reference to the desired service.
-To do so you first declare a private interface of the type matches the type of the desired service.
+To do so, you first declare a private interface with a type matching the type of the desired service.

 ```c#
 private IDesiredService desiredManager